pepijn/pepijn.github.io/_posts/2018-08-23-real-world-ledger-part-1.md

 interest received on the principal.
 The rest was the result of deposits and withdrawals.
 We don't really care about tracking all those transactions in detail right now, so we lazily use an adjustment account.
-Lastly, we're able to omit the amount for `Equity:Adjustment` because there's only one possibility: `€ -3,787.50 - € 42 = € -3,745.5`.
+Lastly, we're able to omit the amount of `Equity:Adjustment` because there's only one possibility: `€ -3,787.50 - € 42 = € -3,745.5`.

 The adjustment account resolves a common discouragement of adopting Ledger that I keep hearing&#x2014;people think that Ledger requires them to arduously type in all transactions like a monkey.
-You don't, and above all you can always do that later or build scripts to do it for you should you so desire.
+You don't, and above all, you can always do that later or build scripts to do it for you should you so desire.

-We now rerun the Ledger command line tool.
+We now rerun the Ledger command-line tool.
 This time, we ask for the `balance` of all accounts, not just assets:

 {% highlight bash %}